High energy collision without fine tuning: Acceleration and multiple collisions of shells in a bound system

 As a result, it was revealed that the center of mass energy has an upper bound when the back-reaction is taken into account by considering collision of two charged shells (one particle is fine tuned) in the extremal Reissner-Nordstr\"om spacetime \cite{KimuraNakaoTagoshi2010}.

 An another criticism on high energy collisions is the difficulty of ``fine tuning''.
-Two kinds of fine tunings on the initial conditions may be required for high energy collisions to occur: (i) One of the colliding bodies must be ``critical'', meaning that the body is tuned to satisfy an algebraic relation between physical quantities proper to the body (e.g., conserved energy, angular momentum or charge, in the case of test particles) and inertial quantities of the background spacetime (e.g., the rotation of the spacetime). (ii) Tuning of the initial position and the initial velocity of each body so that the critical body collides with the other non-critical body just above the horizon.
+Two kinds of fine tunings on the initial conditions may be required for high energy collisions to occur: (i) one of the colliding bodies being ``critical,'' meaning that the body is tuned to satisfy an algebraic relation between physical quantities proper to the body (e.g., conserved energy, angular momentum or charge, in the case of test particles) and inertial quantities of the background spacetime (e.g., the rotation of the spacetime), and (ii) tuning of the initial position and the initial velocity of each body so that the critical body collides with the other noncritical body just above the horizon.